SpecterOps/BloodHound/packages/go/cypher/models/pgsql/translate/README.md

 The translator represents pattern expansion as a [recursive CTE](https://www.postgresql.org/docs/current/queries-with.html#QUERIES-WITH-RECURSIVE) to offload as much of the traversal work to the database.
+Currently, all expansions are hard limited to an expansion depth of 5 steps.

 Consider the following openCypher query: `match (n)-[*..]->(e) return n, e`.